finos/waltz/docs/design/taxonomy_management/README.md

 | `involvement` | _Delete_, _Migrate_ | - |

+#### Problems

 ### Security considerations

-**Note this section requires more thought**
+Security is a broad topic and a comprehensive solution is out of scope of the initial delivery of this feature.

 Currently the Waltz security model is extremely coarse grained.
 Simple roles are associated to users via the `user_role` table.
-The set of roles is determined by the enum `com.khartec.waltz.model.user.Role`, in particular the following role is relevant to taxonomy management:
+The set of roles is determined by the enum `com.khartec.waltz.model.user.Role`.

-- `CAPABILITY_EDITOR` synonym for measurable editor.
+#### Phase 1 - interim design

 We propose to add a new type of Role: `TAXONOMY_EDITOR` which would cover both measurables and data type taxonomies.
+An additional column/field will be added to `measurable_category` to determine whether a category is editable.
+This will help prevent accidental damage to other taxonomies.

+The main drawback to this proposal is the lack of fine-grained control.
+Any category that is flagged as editable may potentially be modified by any person with the `TAXONOMY_EDITOR` role.

+#### Phase 2 - target state design

-This alone _may_ not be enough to administer a taxonomy.
-Instance level _involvement_ associations could be used to indicate who may manage specific _measurable categories_, _measurable_ subtrees or _data type_ subtrees.
-This involvement would only be assignable by those with the role: `USER_ADMIN` and would need to be differentiated in the `involvement_kind` table.
+Building upon _phase 1_,  instance level _involvement_ associations could be used to indicate who may manage specific _measurable categories_, _measurable_ subtrees or _data type_ subtrees.

+This involvement should only be assignable by those with the role: `USER_ADMIN` and would need to be referenced by the target nodes.
+For example the `measurable_category` table could include a column `maintainer_involvement_kind`  which, if present, indicates a required involvement that a potential editor _must_ have.